AndrewRTsao/GCP-Vertex-simple-rf/README.md

 . ./build_image.sh
 ```

-5. Run the **run_pipeline.py** script to trigger the prepackaged Vertex AI pipeline (ingests the data into BQ from step 1, dbt run, creates and pushes features into Vertex feature store, trains a simple RF model via scikit-learn, evaluates the model, and then finally deploys the model to a Vertex endpoint).
+5. Run the **run_pipeline.py** script to trigger the end-to-end Vertex AI pipeline (ingests the data into BQ from step 1, dbt run, creates and pushes features into Vertex feature store, trains a simple RF classification model via scikit-learn, evaluates the model, and then finally deploys the model to a Vertex endpoint).

 ```sh
 python run_pipeline.py